acphotinakis/HPC-Blockchain/DEEP_DIVE.md

     2.  **`PREPARE`**: Replicas validate the proposal and broadcast a `prepare` vote.
 A node waits until it has received `2f` matching `prepare` messages from others.
 This state is called **prepared**.
     3.  **`COMMIT`**: Once "prepared," a node broadcasts a `commit` vote.
 It waits until it has collected `2f + 1` matching `commit` messages.
 At this point, the block is **committed** and considered final.

+    Crucially, all `prepare` and `commit` messages include the cryptographic digest (hash) of the proposed block.
+A replica will only accept messages that match the digest from the initial `pre-prepare` message, ensuring all honest nodes are voting on the exact same proposal.

 ---

 ## 3. System Architecture & Component Deep Dive